Edward Rich, 6th Earl of Warwick

-Origins
+Biography

 He was the son and heir of Robert Rich, 5th Earl of Warwick, 2nd Earl of Holland (1620–1675).

-Career

 In 1675 he succeeded his father to the titles.
 In 1699, together with his friend Charles Mohun, 4th Baron Mohun, Warwick was tried for the murder of Richard Coote and was found guilty of manslaughter.
 He escaped punishment by pleading the privilege of peerage.
 He and Mohun had killed Coote in a duel and it was common for a seventeenth-century jury in such cases to take a lenient view of such matters.